akngs/dviz/README.md

 statistical charts into HTML document without using the hand-written scripts or graph drawing tools.

 All you need to do is writing a plain HTML document.
-DViz than automatically detects data elements embedded in the document and turns them into cognitively efficient visualizations on the fly.
+DViz then automatically detects data elements embedded in the document and turns them into cognitively efficient visualizations on the fly.